Open: Cim200 Planning > Utilities > System Set Up > Maintain Planning Settings | General

 Enter a number of days, which is the period from current day forward during which any Sales Forecasts will be ignored.

-Instead, the Demand Schedule will only look at Sales Orders in this period, as these are firm demands.
+The Demand Schedule will only look at Sales Orders in this period, as these are firm demands.

 Time Fence 2